Top 16 online proofing tools for faster feedback

 Filestage integrates with tools like Slack, Asana, and Microsoft Teams.
 It also offers plugins for Adobe Premiere Pro and After Effects.
 If you prefer to create your own integrations, you can connect Filestage using Zapier, Make, and other integration platforms.

-ISO 27001 certified, AES-256 encryption, GDPR compliant, full audit trails, SSO, AI-assisted compliance checks, and role-based access controls.
+ISO 27001 certified, AES-256 encryption, GDPR compliant, full audit trails, SSO, and role-based access controls.

 1. Upload your files and add a due date